Davidson County DWI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls after the booking process.
-This is a crucial opportunity to contact a family member, friend, or, most importantly, a DUI attorney.
+- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.

 Critical Deadlines

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case.
+- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your driver's license will be suspended according to NC law.

 DUI Enforcement in Davidson County